 Are there concession tickets for students, unwaged or senior citizens or disabled people?

-Sorry – but there are no concessions available, apart from under 14s who are allowed in for free, as long as accompanied by an adult.
+Sorry – but there are no concessions available.
 We believe that we have kept the ticket price at an affordable level.
 Carers, for wheelchair users, can get a ticket for half price and under 10’s don’t pay.